wisonye/rust-embedded-with-stm32f4/tutorial/src/what-is-the-clock-and-how-to-use-it/dive-deep-into-clock-source-selecting.md

             `(HSE_FREQUENCY or HSI_FREQUENCY / PLL_M)` always return `1`

-            which more easy to to do the rest calculating.
+            which easier to do the rest calculation.

         - `PLL_P`: We can try start from `2`, then `PLL_M` and `PLL_P`
-          already fixed, only left the `PLL_N` to choose.
+          already fixed, only left the `PLL_N` to try.

-        But keep in mind that `PLL_M/N/P` have to in the allowed range provided in the reference manual (page 227).
+        But keep in mind that `PLL_M/N/P` value must in the range provided in the reference manual (page 227).

         So the suggestion is always going to `STM32CubeMX` and use the automatic combination or change your settings in the UI, as it will tell you when your value is not working.